liontamerbc/bluebyt-wayfire/README.md

 ## ✨ Features

-- **One-Click Installer:** Automates setup on Arch Linux, including all dependencies, drivers (CPU, GPU, Wi-Fi, Bluetooth), utilities, and configurations.
+- **One-Click Installer:** Automates setup on Arch Linux, including all dependencies, drivers, utilities, and configurations.
-- **Optional GNOME Fallback:** The installer gives you the option to automatically install the GNOME desktop (with `-g` or `--gnome`) as a robust fallback and troubleshooting environment.
 - **Universal Config Paths:** Uses environment-agnostic placeholders in config files for seamless portability.
 - **Automatic Wallpapers & Dotfiles:** Installs wallpapers and dotfiles to proper system locations.
 - **Curated Experience:** Every detail, from themes to scripts, is chosen for performance and beauty.